 Let's translate the Klingon a bit.

-2-AG is a naturally occuring endocannabinoid in our brain.
+2-AG is a naturally occurring endocannabinoid in our brain.

 In fact, it's the most prominent in our nervous system.

-The researchers wanted to test both on their effects on GABA signalling.
+The researchers wanted to test both their effects on GABA signaling.

-To translate...CBD doses increased the signalling strength of GABA receptors by 4 times.
+To translate...CBD doses increased the signaling strength of GABA receptors by 4 times.